advance100/doc_webpack/installation.md

 $ npm init
 ```

-The anwers to the questions are not so important if you don't want to publish your project to npm.
+The answers to the questions are not so important if you don't want to publish your project to npm.

 Install and add `webpack` to the `package.json` with: